 With Aivip.Space, projector mapping solutions can be utilised both indoors and outdoors in a variety of events such as live shows, TV & music productions, festivals, exhibitions, fashion shows, trade fairs, corporate events, seminars, conferences and product launches.
 Projection mapping is also available for semi-permanent and permanent installations, for example bars, nightclubs, restaurants, hotel lobbies or retail stores.

-For more info on how to take your space to another level...
+For more info on how to elevate your venue...